- Current orders

 CEMA enforcement officers may only be selected from Government of Yukon officials who have:

 - enforcement authorities under other Government of Yukon legislation; and

 These currently include conservation officers, natural resource officers, Safer Communities and Neighbourhoods (SCAN) officers and Yukon Liquor Corporation inspectors.

-Education programs resumed on April 16 but all face-to-face classes were suspended for the remainder of the 2019–20 school year.
+Education programs had resumed on April 16, 2020, but we suspended all face-to-face classes for the remainder of the 2019–20 school year.

 Libraries were closed but are now providing some services.

 Recreation centres were closed but can now reopen if they submit an operational plan and we approve it.

 Under the Public Health and Safety Act, anyone who believes or has reason to believe that they're infected with a communicable disease, including COVID-19, must:

 - notify as soon as possible the nearest health care provider;